Assaults In Denver And Colorado

 Examples Of Assaults In Adams County Courts

-The most common assaults in Adams County, Colorado, are charged as Assault in the third degree, a Class 1 misdemeanor.
+The most common assaults in Adams County, Colorado, are charged as assault in the third degree, a Class 1 misdemeanor.
 They normally arise from hitting, pushing or slapping during an argument between lovers.
 The next most common are charged as assault in the second degree, due to a more serious injury resulting from something like a bar fight in Brighton.
 Even if someone did not intend to cause serious bodily injury, the presence of a fracture or broken tooth greatly increases the stakes and results in a possible prison sentence.
-When an intent to cause serious bodily injury, you will normally see our most serious charge: Assault in the first degree.
+When an intent to cause serious bodily injury exists, you will normally see the most serious assault charge: assault in the first degree.

 Self Defense For All Assault Charges In Denver Courts

 Here is how self defense works: Imagine that your girlfriend is being grabbed by a drunk patron at your bar.
 You pull him off of her and he takes a swing at you.
 When you hit him back and chip his tooth, police arrest you for second-degree assault.
 You can claim that you were defending both your girlfriend and yourself.
 There is a law in Colorado, which states that reasonable physical force is ok, if you are defending yourself or someone else.
 The jury would make the ultimate determination of whether you can apply this defense to your circumstances.
 District attorneys don’t care if you have what appears to be a good self-defense argument, they will still take you to trial, hoping for a win.